preposition17/godino/README.md

 ## Description

-Mobile game for IOS and Android
+Mobile game for IOS and Android.

+## The idea

 Main purpose is safe Dino's life from catastrophe

 # Contributors